ypriverol/github-paper/document/manuscript.md

 In addition, several real-time communication platforms has been integrated with GitHub such as Gitter (http://gitter.im) and Slack (https://slack.com/).
 A real-time communications system allows the user community, developers and project collaborators to exchange ideas, issues, report bugs or get support.
-For example, Gitter is a GitHub-based chat tool (in limited beta at the time of writing) which enables developers and users to share aspects of their work.
+For example, Gitter is a GitHub-based chat tool which enables developers and users to share aspects of their work.
 Gitter inherits the shape of the social groups operating around GitHub repositories, organisations, and issues.
 It relies on the identity